Idealware is a small nonprofit that helps other nonprofits make smart decisions about technology. For more information, visit Idealware's website.

 For More Information

-Very useful summary of the provisions of the recent HITECH Act by the Center for Democracy and Technology.
+Very useful summary of the provisions of the HITECH Act by the Center for Democracy and Technology.

 Many thanks to the experts who contributed their time and expertise: